acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/passwords.md

       password: "SeCrEt123",
     });

-## Storing a web page associated credential ##
+** Storing a credential associated with a web page **

 Most sites use HTML form login based authentication.
-Following example stores credentials for such a web site:
+The following example stores a credential for such a web site:

     require("passwords").store({
       url: "http://www.example.com",